This post was updated recently. Original post published 04/2020.

 Supporting a transition to a new role with coaching

-Do you have a leader who is new to the executive level, their functional area, or the organization entirely?
+Do you have a new leader to the executive level, their functional area, or the organization entirely?
 When leaders make this type of transition, they often find it hard to leave the old behind and focus on the unique demands of their new role.
 Transitional coaching targets this challenge by helping the leader to shift away from their old area of focus and zero in on their new mandate.

 Accelerating development with coaching